-The benefit is equal to 50% of the insured's daily earnings in the 30 days before the disability began for the first 28 days; thereafter, 66.6% until full recovery or certification of permanent disability.
-The minimum monthly earnings for benefit calculation purposes are equal to the legal monthly minimum wage of 36,243 CFA francs.
-(The legal minimum wage was last adjusted in February 1996.)
+The benefit is equal to 50% of the insured's daily earnings in the 30 days before the disability began for the first 28 days; thereafter, 66.7% until full recovery or certification of permanent disability.

+The minimum monthly earnings for benefit calculation purposes are equal to the legal monthly minimum wage.

+The legal monthly minimum wage is 36,243 CFA francs.
+(The last adjustment was made in February 1996.)

-The maximum daily earnings for benefit calculation purposes must not exceed 1% of the maximum annual earnings for voluntary contribution purposes (7,560 CFA francs).
-(The maximum annual earnings for voluntary contribution purposes were last adjusted in January 2004.)
+The maximum daily earnings for benefit calculation purposes must not exceed 1% of the maximum annual earnings for voluntary contribution calculation purposes (7,560 CFA francs).